xiaoyeli/superlu_dist/DOC/manual/ug_part3.md

-    -   `LargeDiag_MC64`: use a serial, weighted bipartite matching algorithm implemented in MC64 to permute the rows to make the diagonal large relative to the off-diagonal [@duffkoster01].
+    -   `LargeDiag_MC64`: use a serial, weighted bipartite matching algorithm implemented in MC64 to permute the rows to make the diagonal large relative to the off-diagonal {cite}`duffkoster01`.

-    -   `LargeDiag_AWPM`: use a parallel, approximate weighted bipartite matching algorithm implemented in CombBLAS to permute the rows to make the diagonal large relative to the off-diagonal [@awpm].
+    -   `LargeDiag_AWPM`: use a parallel, approximate weighted bipartite matching algorithm implemented in CombBLAS to permute the rows to make the diagonal large relative to the off-diagonal {cite}`hwpm`.

     -   `MY_PERMR`: use the ordering given in `perm_r` input by the user.